Jucodez/Accenture-North-America-Data-Analytics-and-Visualization-Job-Simulation/README.md

 The insights gained from this analysis can be extended by examining real-time data generated on the platform for even more timely data driven decision making.

-Other areas of the organization can also be analyzed to improve company wide efficiency and performance.
+Other areas of the organization can also be analyzed to improve company-wide efficiency and performance.

 In accordance with these possibilities, the datasets were analyzed using Power BI.
 A content analysis dashboard was created to show the potential for real time analytics and further extraction of insights with the right data analysis framework.

-Data modelling
+Data modeling

 ![data model](https://github.com/Jucodez/Accenture-North-America-Data-Analytics-and-Visualization-Job-Simulation/assets/102746691/f931b32a-ab17-48e7-854b-a2e276502fba)